-Hard water is not necessarily harmful to fish, however, if your fish have become used to soft water and move to considerably harder water, they can experience osmotic shock, which can kill them.
+Hard water is not necessarily harmful to fish, but if your fish have become used to soft water and then moved to considerably harder water, they can experience osmotic shock, which can kill them.

-The hardness of the water can have a dramatic impact on the pH level of your water, and a pH that is too high or low can have a much more significant impact on the health of your fish.
+The hardness of the water can dramatically impact the pH level of your water, and a pH that is too high or low can have a much more significant impact on the health of your fish.

 Will Softening The Aquarium Water Harm My Fish

-As I mentioned above, it is not the water hardness that is a problem to fish, although changes made to the hardness need to be gradual.
-Many fish won’t tolerate sudden changes to the water parameters, and they can quickly become stressed and ill.
+As I mentioned above, the water hardness is not a problem for fish, although changes to the hardness need to be gradual.
+Many fish won’t tolerate sudden changes to the water parameters and can quickly become stressed and ill.

 If you are making sudden changes to water hardness or pH, you should remove your fish to another tank first, and when finished, you should gradually dilute the water into their holding tank until they become used to it.